illustspace/aframe-typescript-class-components/README.md

 [![codecov](https://codecov.io/gh/will-wow/aframe-typescript-class-components/branch/main/graph/badge.svg)](https://codecov.io/gh/will-wow/aframe-typescript-class-components)
 [![David Dependency Status](https://david-dm.org/will-wow/aframe-typescript-class-components.svg)](https://david-dm.org/will-wow/aframe-typescript-class-components)

-I love Aframe for its document-centric approach to 3D development, but even though the docs are comprehensive, I'd be happy to read them less.
+I love Aframe for its document-centric approach to 3D development, but even though the docs are comprehensive, I'd be happy to need to look at them less.
 TypeScript is great for its development experience, giving you type hints for what methods are available in a class.
 And Aframe components look _a lot_ like classes!
-Can you just pass a call to `AFRAME.registerComponent` and call it a day?
+Can you just pass a class to `AFRAME.registerComponent` and call it a day?

-Unfortunately not, because Aframe components are a little magical - data like `this.el` and `this.data` are injected into your components by Aframe at runtime, and there's not a clean way to tell TypeScript about them while using the standard Aframe object syntax.
-On top of that, Aframe uses `Object.keys()` to pull in the methods from a component definition object, which doesn't play well with classes.
+Unfortunately no, because Aframe uses `Object.keys()` to pull in the methods from a component definition object, which doesn't play well with classes.
+And there's not a great way to get TypeScript to correctly type a `ComponentDefinition` object without declaring a bunch of interfaces.

-So all this library does is provide a fake class deceleration (`BaseComponent`) that describes all the Aframe component methods and properties, without adding any real code to your build.
+So there needs to be just a little glue code that takes a well-typed class, and reformats it for Aframe.
+That's where this library comes in!
+It provides an empty class deceleration (`BaseComponent`) that describes all the component methods and properties that Aframe will inject.
 That lets you make a component class that extends from `BaseComponent`, and then you can add whatever methods and instance properties you want.

-The library also provides a `toComponent` function that does some prototype juggling to convert a Component class into the ComponentDescription object that Aframe is looking for.
-And with that, you've got great type safety on your components!
+To actually use that class, the library also provides a `toComponent` function that does some prototype juggling to convert a Component class into the ComponentDescription object you can pass into `AFRAME.registerComponent`.
+And with that, you've got great type safety and type hints on your components, and can focus on making cool experiences!

 ## Installation